Luiza Złotkowska

 Luiza Złotkowska (born 25 May 1986) is a Polish speed skater.
-She is an Olympic silver and bronze medalist, and is the current holder of the Polish record on the 5000 m distance.
+She is an Olympic silver and bronze medalist, and held the Polish record on the 5000 m distance from February 2021 to December 2022.

 Speed skating career

 Olympic Games

 At the 2010 Winter Olympics in Vancouver, she won a bronze medal in the women's team pursuit together with Katarzyna Woźniak, Natalia Czerwonka and Katarzyna Bachleda-Curuś.
 Individually, she placed 34th in the 1500 metres and 24th in the 3000 metres.
 At the 2014 Winter Olympics in Sochi, she won silver medal in the team competition with Katarzyna Woźniak, Natalia Czerwonka and Katarzyna Bachleda-Curuś.